 It explores such dynamics like gang life and social standings along with bringing to attention some more difficult teen issues in ways that novels of the time rarely did.

-Like in The Outsiders, Rumble Fish was turned into a feature film by Francis Ford Coppola in 1983, however, unlike Hinton’s previous novels, there is no crossover of characters in Rumble Fish.
+Rumble Fish was also turned into a feature film by Francis Ford Coppola in 1983, however, unlike Hinton’s previous novels, there is no crossover of characters.
 Despite this, the book certainly follows a similar storyline and themes and is a really good choice to add to your read list!

 The Catcher in the Rye, by JD Salinger